-In 2016, Mark received a PhD in Philosophy from the University of St Andrews.
-His dissertation argued that successful assertion does not require the expression of semantic content.
-Mark Bowker was supervised by Patrick Greenough and Andy Egan.
+Mark Bowker received his PhD in Philosophy in 2016 from the University of St Andrews.
+His dissertation Saying Nothing focused on semantic underdetermination, arguing that successful communication never requires the expression of semantic content; utterances only need to sufficiently restrict their viable interpretations.
+During his PhD, Mark was supervised by Patrick Greenough and Andy Egan.

 Title: Semantic Restrictivism.